DArtagnan-GPSL/Universal-Grammar-for-Process-Communication---GPSL-v1.1/ETHICAL_USE.md

 ### Non-Commercial is Default

 Under CC BY-NC-SA 4.0, commercial use requires explicit permission.
-We define commercial use as:
+Commercial use includes:
 - Selling products or services incorporating GPSL
 - Using GPSL in for-profit business operations
 - Monetizing GPSL-based tools or applications